-Both of them run on the same chips, both have stunning displays, the same number of ports, the same amount of storage, and the same general design.
+Both of them run on the same chips and have stunning displays, as well as the same number of ports, the same amount of storage, and the same general design.

 While both are very close, the 16-inch MacBook Pro does offer slightly better performance, if only due to the larger screen.
 In addition, it also has a longer battery life and improved airflow, while offering a high-performance mode with the M2 Max that the 14-inch model lacks.

 - This Acer OLED laptop (almost) beats the MacBook Air 15 — and it’s cheaper